Studies Show That Bath Salts Are As Addictive As Cocaine

 The fact that is undeniable is that these are dangerous drugs that should not be taken even once.
 They are proven to be extremely addictive and can send people into violent delusions.

 Drug Abuse Warning Signs And Help

 Besides the obvious symptoms of this drugs use when a person is on it, here are some things to look out for if you suspect a friend or family member to be using drugs:

 • Mood swings and odd behavior

 • Suddenly seems to be less happy than they used to be

 • Is sloppiness in appearance and bad personal hygiene

-The drug Narconon program suggests that if you are suffering from drug problems or suspects a loved one of drug addiction, contact us.
-We are here to help and have professionals who can set you on the path to recovery through long term, drug free treatment that achieves an over 76% success rate for permanent recovery.
+The Narconon drug rehab program suggests that if you are suffering from drug problems or suspects a loved one of drug addiction, contact us.
+We are here to help and have professionals who can set you on the path to recovery through long-term, drug-free treatment that can help you overcome addiction for good.